ZekeMedley/zekemedley.github.io/markdown/index.md

 # Zeke Medley
 ### — Creative Work.

 Hi.
 Welcome to my website.
-I'm Zeke.
+I'm Zeke Medley.
 I'm studying Electrical Engineering and Computer Sciences at UC Berkeley with a particular interest in programming languages and secure, fast code.